Brookhaven Graphite Research Reactor

 Brookhaven Graphite Research Reactor (BGRR) was a research reactor located at Brookhaven National Laboratory, a United States Department of Energy national laboratory located in Upton, New York, on Long Island, approximately 60 miles east of New York City.
-The BRGG operated from 1950 until 1968 and has been fully decommissioned.
+The BGRR operated from 1950 until 1968 and has been fully decommissioned.

 History

 The BGRR was the first nuclear reactor built after World War II for exclusively peaceful use.
 It was the first reactor constructed at BNL.
 The primary purposes of the BGRR were to produce neutrons for scientific use and to refine nuclear reactor design.
 The reactor provided a source of neutrons for multidisciplinary scientific research in materials science, chemistry, biology, and physics.

 Construction started on the reactor in 1947 and it became operational in August 1950.